 I prescribe professional skincare and treatments all day long but as my clients already know, I'm also committed to looking at your skin holistically and that includes what you eat and importantly, what you drink.
-Serums and creams help, treatments and facials help, and of course chugging water helps.
+Serums and creams help, treatments and facials help, and of course lots water helps.
 But there’s one simple thing that can improve your skin staring right at you - reducing your alcohol intake.

 The main effects of alcohol on the skin are dehydration and inflammation.
 There's also dullness, discolouration and sagging to enlarged pores, blotches, redness and puffiness.